Japan central bank keeps lax monetary policy unchanged

 - Analysis | Why did the Seahawks move on from Kris Richard as defensive coordinator?
 A look at the numbers

-The economy expanded at a 2.5 percent annual pace in July-September.
+The economy expanded at a 2.5 percent annual pace in July-September, suggesting the policies may be gaining traction.

+Many are watching to see if Prime Minister Shinzo Abe will reappoint Kuroda as governor of the central bank when his five-year term ends in April.